Your Amazing Life

 You cannot tread this intricate journey unless you define your point B: where you want to go.
 What do you want?
 Or, better said, who do you want to become?

-The creation process involves defining your life vision and then unpacking that vision into its smaller parts, applying each to the various aspects of your life.
+The creation process involves defining your life vision and unpacking that vision into its smaller parts, applying each to the various aspects of your life.

 Your vision is just one piece of the puzzle.
 Together with it comes your purpose, or the proverbial why everyone is talking about.
 And linked with both in a tight connection is your life’s mission.

 I know it sounds scary: if you are like me, reading this from your chair, you might shake your head.
 Mission?
 Me?
 Nooooo!
 But trust me.
 You have a mission.
 You execute your mission every day, whether you realize it or not.
-The only difference is that it might not be the mission that you want or need.
+The only difference is that it might not be the mission you want or need.
 It could be a mission that someone else handed to you.

 To learn more about the Creation process, follow the Journey Map below or skip right to the Creation Voyage – A Path To The Best Version of You.